-Primarily, the signs of runny nose, sneezing, or sore throat seems to be uncommon in COVID-19 infection, it is present in only about 5% of patients.
+Primarily, the signs of runny nose, sneezing, or sore throat seem to be uncommon in COVID-19 infection, it is present in only about 5% of patients.
 For those with the symptoms of throat ache, stuffy nose, and sneezing, it might resemble the signs of a cold.
 Nevertheless, if the symptoms persist and additional symptoms arise, then it is a signal that one should see a doctor.

 Some case studies that we can see a major outbreak every country should learn are as follow:-

 - Day 1: 38°C fever for a short period of time